 Our firefighters/paramedics work a 'California shift'.
-They are on duty 24 hours, off 24, on 24, off 24, on 24, off 4 days.
-We have 3 shifts - red, blue and green shifts - each with 33 firefighters.
+They are on duty 24 hours; off 24, on 24, off 24, on 24, off 4 days.
+We have 3 shifts; red, blue and green shifts; each shift staffed with 31 members.
 In addition to emergency response services, firefighter/paramedics continually train and take care of their stations and equipment.

 Here's a typical day (all this plus responding to calls at a moment's notice):

 - Start at 0800 with roll call, update of daily events, exchange of information from the shift going off duty.

 - Attend to station duties, such as cleaning and maintenance of equipment and stations.

 - Lunch - The firefighters pool their money and buy groceries for lunch and dinner.
 Some shifts have certain firefighters who usually do all the cooking because they enjoy it; other shifts rotate the cooking duties.

 - Afternoons could be spent in training, doing fire inspections of local businesses, apartments and manufacturing facilities, or participating in community events.

 - Stand-by time - Some firefighters use this time to complete incident reports, training or special projects, watch television, study or workout.
 Each station has a workout room.

 - The shift is relieved at 0800 by the oncoming shift.

 Throughout the 24-hour time period, our firefighters respond to an average of 17 calls for service.
 75% of our emergency calls are for Emergency Medical Technicians (EMT)/Paramedic service.
 The remaining 25% of calls are for fire suppression, extrication, confined space rescue, ice rescue, and water rescue.